Moccasin Creek (South Dakota)

 Stream in South Dakota, U.S.

 Moccasin Creek is a stream in the U.S. state of South Dakota.

 The stream's flow begins just north of Aberdeen, flowing south through Aberdeen until it meets and flows into the James River.
+Foot Creek flows into Moccasin Creek on the south side of Aberdeen's border.

 Moccasin Creek most likely derives its name from "moccasin flower" a variant name of Cypripedioideae.

 Moccasin Creek Country Club is named after this stream.